faister/iot-workshop/README.md

 > Proctors are available to help you work through these workshops, answer questions or talk tech.

-Your Raspberry Pis comes with a stock standard version of Raspbian.
-Whilst you can skip the 'Installing Raspbian' sections in the labs, you will need to clone and compile the SDKs.
+Your Raspberry Pis comes with a stock standard version of Raspbian, with the SDKs preloaded, compiled and located in:
+- Device SDK: `/home/pi/azure-iot-sdks`
+- Gateway SDK: `/home/pi/azure-iot-gateway-sdk`

+To save time, you can skip all sections to do with installing raspbian, cloning git repos and compiling SDKs.

 ## Azure IoT Device Management Lab

 This lab will demonstrate the **Device Twins** and **Direct Methods** features and is available [here](https://github.com/Azure/azure-iot-sdks/tree/mvp_summit/c/serializer/samples/devicetwin_configupdate#how-to-update-configuration-and-reboot-an-iot-device-with-azure-iot-device-twins).

+Device SDK location: `/home/pi/azure-iot-sdks`

+> The SDK (github repo) has been cloned and is located here: `/home/pi/azure-iot-sdks`.
+In the interest of time, **Step 1: Prerequisites**, **Step 2: Prepare Device** and the `git clone` step in **Step 3: Build and Run the Device Twins Sample** can be skipped.

 > Please make sure you set the correct timezone by running `sudo raspi-config`

-> Please make sure you synchronise the time by running `sudo apt-get -y install ntp ntpdate ; sudo service ntp stop; sudo ntpdate 0.ubuntu.pool.ntp.org; sudo service ntp start`
+> Please make sure the time is synchronised by running `sudo apt-get -y install ntp ntpdate ; sudo service ntp stop; sudo ntpdate 0.ubuntu.pool.ntp.org; sudo service ntp start`

-> Your Raspberry Pis comes with a stock standard version of Raspbian, please skip over the instructions to install Raspbian in the lab

 ## Azure IoT Gateway SDK Lab